tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-16-kubernetes-pulling-from-private-image-repository.markdown

 )
 ```

+The full error message for the third event above is quoted below:

+{% blockquote %}
-The full error message is "image pull failed for gcr.io/google_containers/pause:0.8.0, this may be because there are no credentials on this request.  details: (API error (500):  v1 ping attempt failed with error: Get https://gcr.io/v1/_ping: dial tcp 173.194.175.82:443: i/o timeout.
+Failed to pull image "gcr.io/google_containers/pause:0.8.0": image pull failed for gcr.io/google_containers/pause:0.8.0, this may be because there are no credentials on this request.  details: (API error (500):  v1 ping attempt failed with error: Get https://gcr.io/v1/_ping: dial tcp 173.194.175.82:443: i/o timeout.
 If this private registry supports only HTTP or HTTPS with an unknown CA certificate, please add `--insecure-registry gcr.io` to the daemon's arguments.
-In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag; simply place the CA certificate at /etc/docker/certs.d/gcr.io/ca.crt".
+In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag; simply place the CA certificate at /etc/docker/certs.d/gcr.io/ca.crt
+{% endblockquote %}

 ### `pause` container

-Whenever we create a pod, a `pause` container image such as `gcr.io/google_containers/pause:0.8.0` is implicitly required.
+Whenever we create a pod, a `pause` container image such as *gcr.io/google_containers/pause:0.8.0* is implicitly required.
-TODO: What pause do.
+What is that `pause` container's purpose?
+The `pause` container essentially holds the network namespace for the pod.
+It does nothing useful and its container image (see [its Dockerfile](https://github.com/kubernetes/kubernetes/blob/master/build/pause/Dockerfile)) basically contains a simple binary that goes to sleep and never wakes up (see [its code](https://github.com/kubernetes/kubernetes/blob/master/build/pause/pause.c)).
+However, when the top container such as `nginx` container dies and gets restarted by kubernetes, all the network setup will still be there.
+Normally, if the last process in a network namespace dies, the namespace will be destroyed.
+Restarting `nginx` container without `pause` would require creating all new network setup.
+With `pause`, you will always have that one last thing in the namespace.

+What trouble does such `pause` container can give us?
+As the full container image path indicates, the `pause` container image is downloaded from Google Container Registry ("gcr.io") by default.
-If a machine is inside a corporate network with restricted access to Internet, one cannot simply pull that Docker image from Google Container Registry.
+If a kubernetes node is inside a corporate network with restricted access to Internet, one cannot simply pull that Docker image from Google Container Registry or Docker Hub.
+And that is what error message quoted above indicates.
-Each corporate may have its own internal Docker registry with vetted Docker images that you can push to and pull from.
+However, each corporate may have its own internal Docker registry with vetted Docker images that you can push to and pull from.
 One work-around is to push that `pause` image to the internal Docker registry, downloaded to each Kubernetes slave, and retagged it (from internal tag `artifactrepo1.corp.net` to `gcr.io` tag).
 Essentially, I pre-loaded each Kubenetes slave with a `pause:0.8.0` Docker image.